-Dakota pipeline protesters forced back after scores arrested
+Dakota pipeline protests: Will police crackdown dampen efforts to block project?

 Story highlights

+- Construction is underway at the site where officers clashed with protesters

-- Police: 141 protesters arrested protesting construction of 1,172-mile pipeline
+- Police say 141 protesters arrested Thursday, accusing them of trespassing

-- Significant police actions mean it will be hard for protesters to mount similar protest Friday

-South of Bismarck, North Dakota (CNN)Law enforcement officials have arrested scores of protesters at the controversial Dakota Access Pipeline, lessening the chances of another full-scale demonstration early Friday.
+South of Bismarck, North Dakota (CNN)The standoff over the Dakota Access Pipeline is heating up, and protesters say they won't back down.

-The heavy police presence on Thursday and the multiple arrests -- at least 141, according to Morton County Sheriff Public Information Officer Donnell Hushka -- mean that while the protest is not over, it is unlikely that large numbers will quickly be able to regroup.
+Long-brewing tensions over the controversial project boiled over Thursday as police in riot gear faced off with protesters on horseback.
+After hours of clashes, law enforcement officials arrested 141 people.

+The message from law enforcement Thursday night was clear as Humvees and helicopters flooded the area to break up an encampment near the pipeline's path.

+Police deployed beanbags, pepper spray gas and unleashed a high-pitched siren as they tried to disperse the crowd.
+Protesters lit debris on fire and threw Molotov cocktails, North Dakota Department of Emergency Services spokeswoman Cecily Fong said.

-Supporters of the Standing Rock Sioux Tribe had earlier set up tents and teepees on the land, which they said belongs to the tribe under a 19-century treaty.
+Authorities accused most of the arrested demonstrators of trespassing on private property.
+Supporters of the Standing Rock Sioux Tribe had earlier set up tents and tepees on the land, which they said belongs to the tribe under a 19th-century treaty.

-Around 200 others were pushed back around two miles to their main encampment.
-It had taken the law enforcement coalition, with badges from a number of different counties, states, agencies and jurisdictions represented, around six hours to physically push the protesters back to their campsite.

-As the standoff continued, police deployed bean bag rounds and pepper spray gas, and unleashed a high-pitched siren to disperse the crowd.

 Aggressive tactics

-Both sides have accused the other of increasingly aggressive tactics, from police strip-searches and violence, to protesters destroying construction equipment.
+Both sides have accused the other of increasingly aggressive tactics, from police strip searches and violence to protesters destroying construction equipment.

+At least one person was injured Thursday, CNN affiliate KFYR-TV in Bismarck reported.
+The extent of the injury was unclear.

+Two people were arrested for allegedly firing gunshots Thursday -- one near officers and another near a bridge north of the protesters' main camp.

-The conflict has become a celebrity cause, drawing the support of actors Shailene Woodley, who was arrested in an October 10 protest, and Mark Ruffalo, who provided infrastructure for the camp, including solar panels.
+The conflict has become a celebrity cause, drawing the support of actress Shailene Woodley, who was arrested in an October 10 protest, and actor Mark Ruffalo, who provided infrastructure for the camp, including solar panels.

-Ruffalo told CNN's Jack Tapper that he did not witness violence when he visited there, but he heard stories from people who claimed they were thrown in jail naked.
+Ruffalo told CNN's Jack Tapper that he did not witness violence when he visited there, but he heard stories from people who said they were thrown in jail naked.

 Protesters are trained in peaceful resistance, he said.
 No one is allowed in the protest area without training.